inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 * **dir**: The direction of the language, either `"ltr"` (left-to-right) or `"rtl"` (right-to-left).
 It will default to `"ltr"` if not specified.
 * **name**: The human readable name of the language, in the locale's language.
-It is used to identify which languages are availalbe to switch between.
+It is used to identify which languages are available to switch between.

 For example, to add a France-French locale, the following is added to the `languages` block in `src/_data/config.json`: